-The Works - 7 Tours in 7 Days
+The Works - 8 Tours & Activities in 7 Days

 On arrival at Keflavik International airport you will meet our representatives and they will transfer you to your hotel in the Capital Reykjavik.
 You will stay in a 3* hotel within easy reach of the cities attractions and have facilities like Satellite TV.
 All rooms have a private en-suite bathroom and breakfast is served each morning.
 After check-in the rest of the day is free for you to start discover beautiful Reykjavik.

 On day 2 you will have most of the day to explore Reykjavik at your leisure before we pick you up in the late afternoon and we set off from Reykjavik and we drive through the beautiful UNESCO site Þingvellir National Park on our way to Laugarvatn Fontana where you have the option to buy dinner at their restaurant for an additional cost.

 Fontana has three steam rooms built over a natural hot spring and a traditional sauna along with four different hot pools.
 The more adventurous travellers can take a dip in Lake Laugarvatn (when accessible) and cool down between the steam baths and sauna.
 The steam temperatures range between 40°C and 50°C (104°F and 122°F), depending on the temperature of the hot springs and the weather.